NightCrawlerProject/Nethunter-Chroot/README.md

 Third:
 Download chroot from this repository
-Put the downloaded chroot into your phone's internal storage you can rename it to kalifs-backup-full.tar.gz
+Put the downloaded chroot into your phone's internal storage you can rename it to kalifs-arm64-full.tar.xz

 Fourth:
 Enter the pocohunter/nethunter app(depends which rom you downloaded)